With shoppers expected to spend more than $650 billion online and in stores this holiday season, retailers need to be

 Some, especially larger, bricks and mortar chains are finding ways to compete with Amazon.
 Wal-Mart Inc. (NYSE:WMTC) grew its online sales despite the disadvantage of coming from behind.
 According to some experts, chains like Wal-Mart are starting to figure out that a combination of effective social, mobile and email advertising is key.

 Hiring Workers Earlier

 Others, like Kohl’s Corp.
-(NYSE:KSSD) are hiring workers earlier, raising wages and offering bonuses to keep fulfillment center workers on the job.
+(NYSE:KSSA) are hiring workers earlier, raising wages and offering bonuses to keep fulfillment center workers on the job.
 As a result, Kohl’s set a single day record for online sales on Thanksgiving Day.

 Kohl’s updated its shopping app, improved its in-store online ordering service and shipped orders from more stores – a technique many bricks and mortars retailers are utilizing.
 Another move – making Black Friday deals available online before stores even opened also generated a lot of sales.

 Target’s John Mulligan notes that using brick and mortar stores as fulfillment centers for online sales frees up online centers to focus on expanded sizes and colors that stores don’t normally carry.